 - (a) Purpose.
 The formulation and enactment of a comprehensive ordinance is based on the division of the entire City into districts in each of which are allowed specified uses that are mutually compatible.
 In addition to such allowed, compatible uses, however, it is recognized that there are other uses which it may be necessary or desirable to allow in a given district but which on account of their potential influence upon neighboring uses or public facilities need to be carefully regulated with respect to location or operation for the protection of the community.
-Such uses are classified in this Ordinance as "Special Uses" and fall into two categories: - (1) Uses either municipally operated or operated by publicly regulated utilities, or uses traditionally affected by public interest. - (2) Uses entirely private in character which, on account of their peculiar location need, the nature of the service they offer to the public, and their possible damaging influence on the neighborhood, may have to be established in a district or districts in which they cannot reasonably be allowed as an unrestricted allowed use under the regulations of this Ordinance. - (b) Initiation.
-Special uses may be proposed by the City Council, Plan Commission, and by any person, firm, or corporation having a freehold interest, a possessory interest entitled to exclusive possession, a contractual interest which may become a freehold interest, an option to purchase, or any exclusive possessory interest which is specifically enforceable on the land which is described in the application for a special use. - (c) Application for special uses and notice of hearing.
-An application for a special use shall be filed with the City Clerk, who shall forward a copy of same to the Plan Commission without delay.
-The application shall contain such information as the Plan Commission may from time to time by rule require.
+Such uses are classified in this Ordinance as "Special Uses" and fall into two categories: - (1) Uses either municipally operated or operated by publicly regulated utilities or uses traditionally affected by public interest. - (2) Uses entirely private in character which, on account of their peculiar location need, the nature of the service they offer to the public, and their possible damaging influence on the neighborhood, may have to be established in a district or districts in which they cannot reasonably be allowed as an unrestricted allowed use under the regulations of this Ordinance.

+- (b) Initiation.
+Special uses may be proposed by the City Council, Planning/Zoning Commission, and by any person, firm, or corporation having a freehold interest, a possessory interest entitled to exclusive possession, a contractual interest which may become a freehold interest, an option to purchase, or any exclusive possessory interest which is specifically enforceable on the land which is described in the application for a special use.
+(Amended by Ordinance No 6141 April 4,2016) - (c) Application for special uses and notice of hearing.
+An application for a special use shall be filed with the City Clerk, who shall forward a copy of same to the Planning/Zoning Commission without delay.
+The application shall contain such information as the Planning/Zoning Commission may from time to time by rule require.
 No more than ninety (90) days after the filing of such application, a hearing shall be held on the application.
 Notice of such hearing shall be published at least once, not more than thirty (30) days nor less than fifteen (15) days before the hearing, in a newspaper of general circulation within the City.
-The published notice may be supplemented by such additional form of notice as the Plan Commission may by rule require.
+The published notice may be supplemented by such additional form of notice as the Planning/Zoning Commission may by rule require.
 Also, a sign supplied by the City of Peru that gives notice of this pending petition shall be placed in plain view on the property, which is the subject of the hearing, by the petitioner not less than fifteen (15) days prior to the hearing.
+(Amended by Ordinance No 6141 April 4,2016)